sudzikcoin/PingPoint/replit.md

     - **Migrations**: Drizzle Kit for schema-first migrations, with auto-migration on server startup.
 - **API Design**: RESTful endpoints under `/api/*`.
 - **Security**: JWT secret from environment variables, secure and HTTP-only cookies, SameSite: lax for CSRF protection, rate limiting on critical endpoints.
+- **Admin Panel**: Protected admin dashboard at /app/admin with tabs for Users, Subscriptions, Audit Logs, and Promotions.
+Requires separate admin auth (not broker auth).
+Admin login disabled if ADMIN_EMAIL, ADMIN_PASSWORD, or JWT_SECRET is missing.
 - **Error Handling**: Centralized error handling and structured request logging.
 - **Testing**: Vitest with Supertest for API testing, covering key workflows like authentication, load management, and driver tracking.